timoangerer/superchat-backend-challenge/README.md

     }'

-To replyto the Whatsapp message, create a message containing the `contactId`, `channelId` and the text itself.
+To reply to these Whatsapp messages, create a message containing the `contactId`, `channelId` and the text itself.

 The simplest way to get the `contactId` and `channelId` is by listing all messages and copying the values of the last received message: